Generated South Branch Potomac planning scene with a broad valley river and cobble bars, not an exact location photo

 It can do both, but only when access and level line up.
 Use the public launch network for floats and keep broad-river wading conservative when current is up.

-Plan around stocked trout in the cooler Petersburg side or around smallmouth, catfish, and sunfish in the lower Springfield and downstream corridor.
+Plan around stocked trout in the cooler Petersburg side or around smallmouth, catfish, and sunfish in the lower Springfield and downstream area.

 Skip it when the river is rising hard, when you do not have a clean shuttle, or when summer heat makes the trout-style plan a poor fit for the upper water.